tmiddlet2666/coherence-playground/pi/README.md

    cohctl scale cluster local -r 2 -M 256m
    ```

-   After a shot time you can issue the following command to view the members:
+   After a short time you can issue the following command to view the members:

    ```bash
    cohctl get members